qt-labs/vstools/Tests/system/Readme.txt

 This directory contains tests for The Qt VS Tools to be run with Squish.

+WARNING: Do not run these tests in an environment where you use the Qt VS Tools.
+         They will permanently delete the settings you saved, see QTVSADDINBUG-1088

 To run these tests:
 1. Run Windows with English or German UI.
 2. Have Visual Studio with English language pack and the Visual Studio SDK installed.